AhmedElaidy/CleanCode-BookSummary/README.md

 3- Bugs tend to congregate.
 When you find a bug in a function, it is wise to do an exhaustive test of that function.
 You’ll probably find that the bug was not alone.

 4- Keep your tests fast because a slow test is a test that won’t get run.

-<h2> You don’t become a software craftsman by learning a list of heuristics.
-Professionalism and craftsmanship come from values that drive  disciplines. </h2>